JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 **Arguments**

   * `eeg::NeuroAnalyzer.EEG`
-  * `f::String": formula, e.g. "f4 / mean(fp1 + fp2)"; case of labels in the formula is ignored, all standard Julia math operators are available
+  * `f::String`: formula, e.g. `f="cz / mean(fp1 + fp2)"`; case of labels in the formula is ignored, all standard Julia math operators are available, channel labels must be the same as of the EEG object

 **Returns**